Large transverse momentum dilepton production in heavy ion collisions with two-photon processes: General formalism

 In the semi-coherent case, $q_{1T}\gg q_{2T}$, the total transverse momentum of dileptons is $\vec{P}_{T}=\vec{q}_{1T}+\vec{q}_{2T}\approx \vec{q}_{1T}$, where $q_{iT}$ is the transverse momentum of a photon.
 Therefore the differential cross section can be written in the terms of dilepton transverse momentum as the following

-where the minimum transverse momentum of photon $q_{2}$ is $q_{2Tmin}\sim 0.2$GeV due to the single track acceptance condition\cite{33}.
+where the minimum transverse momentum of photon $q_{2}$ is $q_{2Tmin}\sim 0.2$GeV due to the single track acceptance condition.
+The factor $1/Z$ is the charge form factor.
+The form factor for low momentum coherent photon is $F^{2}(q_{T}\rightarrow 0)\sim1$.
+However, for the incoherent photon, the form factor is $F^{2}(q_{T}> 0)\approx \frac{1}{Z^{2}}Z$ \cite{33}.
 If both the photon transverse momenta ($q_{1T}$ and $q_{2T}$) are the same large (non-coherent) or small (coherent), the total transverse momentum would have a very small value ($|\vec{P}_{T}|=|\vec{q}_{1T}-\vec{q}_{2T}|\rightarrow 0$), then a dilepton could not obtain large transverse momentum in the $\gamma \gamma\rightarrow e^{+} e^{-}$ interaction.
 The single track condition $q_{2T}\geq 0.2$GeV allows us to discuss large transverse momentum dilepton production in the two-photon reaction, the contribution of non-coherent and coherent photon-photon processes is weak compared with the semi-coherent processes.
 This is the reason why the semi-coherent approach is essential in the two-photon interactions.

 In the semi-coherent case ($q_{1}=(\omega_{1},q_{1T},q_{1Z})$ and $q_{2}\simeq(\omega_{2},\vec{0},-q_{2Z})$), a non-coherent photon with large transverse momentum is radiated from a nucleus and a coherent photon with small transverse momentum is radiated from a proton of another nucleus in the relativistic heavy ion collisions.
 The large transverse momentum yield for different mass bins is given as follows